ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 For anyone wondering, Sam is currently the darts champion.<sup>[*citation needed*]</sup>

-### **💡 Meeting Notification & Record**
+### **✅ Use Google Meet For Ceremonies**

+### **🧪 Use Slack Huddles For Ceremonies**

-We use a reminder pop up in Slack for our regular meetings (stand-up, backlog refinement, retro, sprint planning etc), this serves as a thread to use in the meeting for any typed chat, links, etc. This ensures our meeting chats persist and can be used as a resource and memory aid.
+We use Slack huddles to host ceremonies.
+This serves as a thread to use in the meeting for any typed chat, links, etc. This ensures our meeting chats persist and can be used as a resource and memory aid.

 ---